Zachnad0/AnythingLib/readme.md

-Dear random people
+<h>Dear random people</h>

-Ayo uh yea this is my everything python library.
+Ayo uh yea this is my everything python library module thing.
-Feel free to suggest additions, edit, and use this library for anything or whatever.
+Feel free to suggest additions, edit, and use this library for anything or whatever (as long as it is not offensiee).
 The more random crap, the better.

 Have fun.